AI-in-Cardiovascular-Imaging/PRIMIS/README.md

-# PRI.M.I.S: Privacy-Preserving Medical Image Sharing
+# PRIMIS: PRIvacy-preserving Medical Image Sharing
-This repository houses the official PyTorch implementation of our paper titled "**PRIMIS: Privacy-Preserving Medical Image Sharing via Deep Sparsifying Transform Learning with Obfuscation**".
+This repository houses the official PyTorch implementation of our paper titled "**PRIMIS: Privacy-Preserving Medical Image Sharing via Deep Sparsifying Transform Learning with Obfuscation**", Journal of Biomedical Informatics, Elsevier, 2024.

+## Overview

 Our aim is to design a privacy-preserving data-sharing mechanism that allows medical images to be stored as encoded and obfuscated representations in the public domain without revealing any useful or recoverable content from the images.
 In tandem, we aim to provide authorized users with compact private keys that could be used to reconstruct the corresponding images.